lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 Section 9: Condition Commands
 ###############################
-These are conditional commands that allow the program to choose what will be executed, according to the stipulated condition.
+*These are conditional commands that allow the program to choose what will be executed, according to the stipulated condition*

 | **a)**
 Command: